interkosmos/f77-3d/README.md

 ![f77-3d](f773d.gif)

 ## Compilation
-Due to the limitations of ANSI FORTRAN 77 language standard, the program must be build with the (free) [Open Watcom FORTRAN 77](http://www.openwatcom.org/) compiler and linked with the DOS/4G 32-bit DOS extender.
+Due to the limitations of the ANSI FORTRAN 77 language standard, the program must be build with the (free) [Open Watcom FORTRAN 77](http://www.openwatcom.org/) compiler and linked with the DOS/4G 32-bit DOS extender.

 Compile and run the executable with: